crystxlcs/uBlock_Origin_Chrome/README.md

 # uBlock_Origin_Chrome
-Block your adware in Chrome with uBlock Origin
+Block your adware in Chrome with uBlock Origin\
+This is only for self documentation !

 # Download uBlock Extension
 Download latest version from [uBlock](https://github.com/gorhill/uBlock/releases)